-- How do we know? the evidence that partners draw upon - How good can we be? the tangible priorities for improvement.
+- How good are we now? identifying strengths within and across services - How do we know? the evidence that partners draw upon - How good can we be? the tangible priorities for improvement.

 By exploring the self-evaluation supporting evidence and having dialogue with the partners, inspectors are able to test its rigour and accuracy and assess the helpfulness of the approach taken in securing improvement.
 Evidence of joint self-evaluation activity which has led to demonstrable improvements in the experience of, or outcomes for, children and young people will increase the confidence of the inspection team in the effectiveness of leadership of improvement and change within the partnership area.
 The more robust the evidence provided is, the greater confidence we can have in the rigour of the self-evaluation and this may result in less and more proportionate inspection activity.
 In other words, evidence generated by self-evaluation becomes inspection evidence.